splicebox/MntJULiP/README.md

   --num-threads NUM_THREADS
-                        number of CPU cores use to run the program. (default: 4) -v, --version         show program's version number and exit -h, --help            Show this help message and exit.
+                        number of CPU cores use to run the program. (default: 4) -v, --version         show program's version number and exit -h, --help            show this help message and exit.
 ```

 Here is an example on how to run MntJULiP with the alignment files and the GENCODE annotation: